-Notice is hereby given that the Annual Meeting of the Shareholders (the "Annual Meeting") of Rexahn Pharmaceuticals, Inc. (the "Company") will be held on June 14, 2018, at 8:00 a.m. (local time), at the Radisson Hotel, 3 Research Court, Rockville, Maryland 20850.
+Notice is hereby given that the Annual Meeting of the Shareholders (the "Annual Meeting") of Rexahn Pharmaceuticals, Inc. (the "Company") will be held on June 6, 2019, at 8:00 a.m. (local time), at the Radisson Hotel, 3 Research Court, Rockville, Maryland 20850.
 The Annual Meeting is called for the following purposes:

-- 1. to elect as directors the five nominees named in the accompanying proxy statement to a term of one year each, or until their successors have been elected and qualified; - 2. to ratify the appointment of Baker Tilly Virchow Krause, LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2018; - 3. to approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 50,000,000 to 100,000,000; - 4. to approve the adjournment of the Annual Meeting, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes to approve Proposal 3; and - 5. to consider and take action upon such other matters as may properly come before the Annual Meeting or any postponement or adjournment thereof.
+- to elect as directors the seven nominees named in the accompanying proxy statement to a term of one year each, or until their successors have been elected and qualified; - to ratify the appointment of Baker Tilly Virchow Krause, LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2019; and - 3. to consider and take action upon such other matters as may properly come before the Annual Meeting or any postponement or adjournment thereof.

-The Board of Directors has fixed April 18, 2018 as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed April 25, 2019 as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
 Only shareholders of record at the close of business on that date will be entitled to receive notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.